MUQADAS-03/time-series-analysis-pandas/README.md

 pip install -r requirements.txt jupyter notebook Chapter_10_Time_Series_Analysis.ipynb
 ```
-> Note: the notebook will only run fully if you supply your own copies of the datasets listed above and update the file paths accordingly.

 > `pandas.read_hdf()` requires the `tables` (PyTables) package, which is included in `requirements.txt`.

 ## Key Concepts Practiced